Adelaide Strikers: New Year's Eve match

 Since BBL03, Cricket Australia started hosting a Strikers home match on 31 December night every year against different oppositions.
 It quickly gained popularity among the fans, turning into a tradition and attracting big crowds at the Adelaide Oval throughout the years.
 It is popularly termed as the New Year's Eve Match or NYE Clash in the media.
 Up until BBL08, the Strikers had maintained a clean 6–0 win record in the NYE Big Bash clashes.
 In season 3, Travis Head scored a brilliant century to take the Strikers home against Sydney Sixers in the NYE clash, which remains one of the most memorable NYE matches in the short history of BBL to date.
 Though, in BBL09, the Strikers finally fell against the Sydney Thunder by 3 runs, the Strikers' first defeat on New Year's Eve.

-The Strikers haven't won a New Year's Eve game since 2018, currently going on a 5-year losing streak.